huyenNguyen20/drug-classifier-ml/README.md

-# Drug Classifier
+# MLOps - Drug Classifier

-A machine learning project to classify drug types based on patient characteristics.
+The repository is used for practice and demonstrate how to perform MLOps with AWS.
+The machine learning model used in the repository is to classify drug types based on patient characteristics.
+Kaggle Link for Dataset: https://www.kaggle.com/datasets/prathamtripathi/drug-classification

 ## Project Structure